SYQuant/pythontricks/README.md

 * Using named tuples as an alternative to defining a class
 * Sort a dictionary by value
 * Measuring time it takes to execute line of code
+* One-liner with a Python shorthand for in-place value swapping